PLhery/node-twitter-api-v2/README.md

 \**No support for `media/upload`, cannot send a `multipart/form-data` encoded-body without tricks*

+## Features

+Here's the detailed feature list of `twitter-api-v2`:

+### Basics:
+- Support for v1.1 and **v2 of Twitter API**
+- Make signed HTTP requests to Twitter with every auth type: **OAuth 1.0a**, **OAuth2** and **Basic** HTTP Authorization
+- Helpers for numerous HTTP request methods (`GET`, `POST`, `PUT`, `DELETE` and `PATCH`), that handle query string parse & format, automatic body formatting and more
+- High-class support for stream endpoints, with easy data consumption and auto-reconnect on stream errors

+### Request helpers:
+- Automatic paginator for endpoints like user and tweet timelines, allowing payload consumption with modern asynchronous iterators until your rate-limit is hit
+- Convenient methods for authentication - generate auth links and ask for tokens to your users will be a breeze
+- Media upload with API v1.1, including **long video & subtitles support**, automatic media type detection, **chunked upload** and support for **concurrent uploads**
+- Dedicated methods that wraps API v1.1 & v2 endpoints, with **typed arguments** and fully **typed responses**
+- Bundled parsing of rate limit headers
+- Typed errors, meaningful error messages, error enumerations for both v1.1 and v2

+### Type-safe first:
+- **Typings for tweet, user, media entities (and more) are bundled!**
+- Type-safe wrapping of dedicated methods in 3 right level: *DM*/*Read-write*/*Read-only* (just like Twitter API do!) - you can declare a read-only client - you will only see the methods associated with read-only endpoints

+And last but not least, fully powered by native `Promise`s.

 ## How to use

 Install it through your favorite package manager: